edshot99/iqdb/README.md

 You can run `make docker` to build the docker image.

-See the [Dockerfile](./Dockerfile) for an example of which packages to install on Ubuntu.
+See the [Dockerfile](./Dockerfile) for an example of which packages to install.

 # History